qjk5736/example_codes/README.md

 ## matrix_multiply

-	The code in multipy_row_major_vectors.cpp performs the
+	The code in multiply_row_major_vectors.cpp performs a
 	mulitplication of arbitrarily sized matrices represented
 	as row major vectors.
 The multiplication is timed using chrono.